PantherXOS/wiki.pantherx.org/Fonts.md

 ---
 namespace: fonts
-description: 'In modern usage, with the advent of digital typography, "font" is frequently synonymous with "typeface".
-Each style is in a separate "font file"—for instance, the typeface "Bulmer" may include the fonts "Bulmer roman", "Bulmer", "Bulmer bold" and "Bulmer extended"—but the term "font" might be applied either to one of these alone or to the whole typeface.'
+description: "In modern usage, with the advent of digital typography, font is frequently synonymous with typeface.
+Each style is in a separate font file—for instance, the typeface Bulmer may include the fonts Bulmer roman, Bulmer, Bulmer bold and Bulmer extended—but the term font might be applied either to one of these alone or to the whole typeface."
 description-source: "https://en.wikipedia.org/wiki/Font"
 categories:
  - type: